 4 Ways to Make a Difference in Someone’s Life

 “Preach the word!
 Be ready in season and out of season.
-Convince, rebuke, exhort, with all longsuffering and teaching.”
+Convince, rebuke, exhort, with all longsuffering and teaching” (v.
+2).

 The world is full of people who are caught in patterns of sin, who are without hope, who have been hurt or disappointed by others, or who are spiritually deluded.
-How can we make a difference in the lives of others?
+How can we make a difference in their lives?
 Here are just 4 ways:

 - “Preach the Word!”
-We are to be prepared to share the gospel at all times, whether or not it is convenient, whether or not there is a personal cost, and whether or not our words are accepted.
-This isn’t just for those in full time ministry.
+We are to be ready to share the gospel at all times, whether it’s convenient, whether there is a personal cost, and whether or not our words are accepted.
+This isn’t just for those in full-time ministry.
 It’s for each one of us (Matt.
 28.19-20).

 - “Convince.”
 We are to do so lovingly and patiently without arguing or getting upset (2 Tim.
 2:23-26).